longhornopen/qualtrics-lti/README.md

 Coming soon...

 ## Usage
-Visit the home page on your installed server for usage instructions.
+When placed in a course, the Qualtrics LTI tool can be configured with the URL of a Qualtrics survey.
+Students will be sent to this survey, and Qualtrics will return them to the LTI tool afterwards so that their grade can be recorded.
+You'll have to add a survey step to the Qualtrics survey to make that happen.

+Visit the home page on your installed server for full usage instructions.
 You may want to use these instructions as a basis for your own institution-specific documentation, telling users where to find your Qualtrics instance, or how to install the tool in a course.

 ## Meta
 This is a product of Longhorn Open Ed Tech, a group building open-source education tools housed at the University of Texas at Austin.
 See our homepage for more info about us and to discuss collaboration possibilities and ideas for new development.